 - Cocaine and herpes were frequent topics of coverage.

-- Pages were gray, and type was smaller.
+- Pages of the magazine were gray, and type was smaller.
 Big caps were BIG.

 - Short poems were used on occasion, perhaps to fill gaps in the layout.